Skull Base Chordoma

 Your healthcare provider will talk with you about when to call.
 You may be told to

-call if you have any of the below:
+call if any of the following occur:

 New symptoms or symptoms that get worse